yonaskolb/Stylist/README.md

       tintColor: red
 ```

-### Property Context
+### Style Context
 Style properties can be restricted to a certain context, for example a certain control state or trait collection.
 This is similar to how CSS media queries work.
-See [Property Context](Docs/StyleProperties.MD#context) for more info
+See [Context](Docs/StyleProperties.MD#context) for more info

 ```yml
 styles: